 6. Jalen Saunders.
 The unequivocal leader of the Sooners' deep, receiving corps.
 Small frame, big in stature ala Ryan Broyles.
 Defenses have to game plan around #8.
 With that said, what other receivers could have big nights?
 Pick your poison….Metoyer, Jaz, Sterling, Bester, Neal…..Coach Jay Norvell’s group is a team strength.

 7. Special Teams.
 Couldn’t have gotten better results last week.
 Huge phase of the game and a significant factor in the Sooner chances of winning the Big 12.
 Coach Jay Boulware’s a great hire.
 He likely has flown under the radar.
 Anxious to see his coverage teams blow people up.

 Massive, early season, Big 12 game in Norman Saturday night on Fox TV nationally.
 By the way, when are these league games NOT ‘must win?’
 The thought of being taken to the wood shed at home by a conference foe is sobering and something that I choose not to consider.
 The K-State loss in 2012 was devastating.
 Last year’s ‘video game’ in Morgantown that OU luckily escaped no doubt has WVU looking to return the favor.
 That cannot happen.

-Editor's Note: Jim Ross is an Oklahoma native living in Norman.
-JR is a two time, New York Times best selling author, former NFL and XFL broadcaster, and a member of the WWE Hall of Fame.
-Check out JR's BBQ Sauces, Chipotle Ketchup, Main Event Mustard, All Purpose Seasoning and Beef Jerky.
-All are made in Oklahoma and available at the four, Norman Homeland stores and in Lawton at the three, Country Mart stores.
-JR's can also be ordered online at http://www.wweshop.com.
+Editor’s note: Native Oklahoman Jim Ross is a two time New York Times Bestselling author, former broadcaster for the Atlanta Falcons, the XFL on NBC, and is a member of the WWE Hall of Fame.
+His made in Oklahoma, family line of JR’s BBQ Sauces, Chipotle Ketchup, Main Event Mustard, All Purpose Seasoning/Rub and Beef Jerky can be found at the four, Norman Homeland Stores, the three, Country Mart Stores in Lawton and can be ordered online worldwide from http://www.wweshop.com.